Bridge to College

 - Fulfills the Transition Course Graduation Pathway for English language arts

-Bridge to College Mathematics is a senior‑year transition course that follows Algebra II and focuses on strengthening the mathematical reasoning, problem‑solving, and quantitative skills needed for college‑level math pathways.
+Bridge to College Mathematics is a senior-year transition course that follows Algebra II and focuses on strengthening the mathematical reasoning, problem-solving, and quantitative skills needed for college-level mathematics pathways.

 Rather than repeating Algebra II, the course: